Lisa Noller gets results.

 Lisa is a trial lawyer and investigator in Foley & Lardner LLP’s Chicago office.
 She is chair of the firm’s national Government Enforcement Defense & Investigations Practice and works closely with Foley’s health care, regulatory and securities practices.
 Lisa is a member of the firm’s national management committee.

-She has spent over 20 years investigating, litigating and trying complex criminal and civil cases, responding to government investigations, conducting corporate internal investigations, and persuading the government not to pursue clients.
-As a member of the American College of Trial Lawyers, Ms. Noller has been recognized for her trial success in a wide variety of over 30 civil and criminal matters in state and federal courts.
-She represents companies and individuals in parallel civil and criminal proceedings initiated by government agencies for alleged wrongdoing, and proactively counsels clients in enforcement and other litigation matters.
-She is a member of the firm’s national management committee, as well as a member of the firm's Business Litigation & Dispute Resolution and Securities Enforcement & Litigation Practices as well as the Health Care, Medical Devices, Life Sciences, and Food & Beverage Industry Teams.
+She has spent almost 25 years investigating, litigating and trying complex criminal and civil cases, responding to government investigations, conducting corporate internal investigations, and persuading the government not to pursue clients.
+As a member of the prestigious American College of Trial Lawyers since 2015, Lisa has been recognized for her trial success in over 30 civil and criminal trials in state and federal courts.
+She represents companies and individuals in parallel civil and criminal proceedings initiated by government agencies, and proactively counsels clients in enforcement and other litigation matters.
+Lisa is particularly excellent at representing health care providers, helping navigate false claims act and criminal matters, including Anti-kickback Statute (AKS) and Stark Law issues.

-Ms. Noller is a frequent writer and speaker on topics related to anti-corruption compliance programs, fraud, internal investigations, whistleblowers, the False Claims Act, Stark, the Anti-kickback Statute and the FCPA, among other topics.
-She has been interviewed and quoted for her insight about legal developments in these areas in publications such as InsideCounsel, Law360, The American Lawyer, Mimesis Law, and Corporate Secretary.
+Lisa is a frequent writer and speaker on topics related to anti-corruption compliance programs, fraud, internal investigations, whistleblowers, the False Claims Act, Stark, the Anti-kickback Statute and research misconduct, among other topics.
+For a full list of her publications, please click here.

 *The Illinois Supreme Court does not recognize certifications of specialties in the practice of law and no award or recognition is a requirement to practice law in Illinois.